adenekan41/scoutbar/readme.md

 ## ✨ Features

-- 😎 Easy to install
+- 🤘 Super easy to install
-- 📦 ~400b (gzipped)
+- 📦 It's tiny, only 400b gzipped
-- 🙅‍♂️ Support for keyboard navigation
+- 🙅‍♂️ It's got keyboard nav support
-  - Support for keyboard shortcuts for configuring specific actions
+  - And keyboard shortcuts to configure specific actions
-- ✂️ Super-flexible API
+- 🔧 Flexible API
-  - A simple data structure and function helper to help customize your experience
+  - A simple data structure and function helper to customize your experience
-- ✅ Fully tested, typed and reliable
+- 💪 Fully tested, typed, and reliable
-- ⚒ CommonJS, ESM & browser standalone support
+- 🌍 Works in CommonJS, ESM, and the browser
-- 👨🏽‍🔧 Handy and useful helpers
+- 🤓 Handy helpers included
-- 👨🏽 Zero Dependencies
+- 🧑 Zero dependencies

 ## 📖 Usage